 3) Wait.
 Time will tell.
 Things don’t always surface until a firm commitment.

 Plain and simple.
 Time will tell you a lot about someone.
 We all have unconscious ideas about marriage and partnership.
 We absorbed them when we were children, and watched our parents try to have a relationship.
 Often, they don’t come to the fore until a commitment is real.
 It takes time to figure out if you’re making assumptions or having expectations about being in a committed relationship that aren’t obvious on the surface.

 4) Make sure you can fight fairly before you get married.

 If you’re fighting tooth and nail, or not fighting at all, before you’re committed or married, then something’s amiss.
 Arguments are natural, and resolution is vital to true intimacy.
-So, make sure you both can do it, not hold a grudge and get on with living.
+So, make sure you both can do it, be honest with each other without being cruel, not hold a grudge, and get on with living.

 5) Realize the beginning of a relationship shouldn’t be really hard.

 Unless there’s some kind of extenuating circumstance, like one of you becomes ill or has a sudden loss, then the beginning months of a relationship should be fairly smooth.
 You’re learning about each other, and you’re fascinated often to do so.
 If you’re arguing a lot, or it simply seems like you’re spending a vast amount of energy on the relationship, then something’s out of balance.
 Most folks are on their best behavior when falling in love.
 And, if this is the best, and it’s really hard, then you ought to consider the relationship more carefully.